Wisdom. Care. Hope.

 In those troubles, humans shouldn’t be Lone Rangers.
 Even the Lone Ranger wasn’t really alone—he had help.

-We were carefully designed to thrive through strong and trusting relationships with God and others.
+We were carefully designed by God to thrive through strong and trusting relationships with God and others.

 Are you considering counseling for the first time?
 You should know that’s a sign of strength and not weakness.

 Counseling is a unique, relational process based in a trusting relationship with someone who possesses the wisdom to help you.

 - A GOOD COUNSELOR provides insight into your motives, behaviors, and relationships.

 - A GOOD COUNSELOR is a compassionate and wise friend who has the courage to help you see your blind spots.

 - A GOOD COUNSELOR will help you understand the desires and thoughts that may be shaping your life and causing your problems.